toblerdev/tobler-modernization-lab/README.md

 The project combines a React frontend, NestJS REST API, PostgreSQL relational database, and AWS infrastructure.
 It serves as a hands-on environment for developing and demonstrating skills in backend modernization, cloud deployment, database design, API development, security, automation, and operational reliability.

+THe project was originally designed as an aid to identify potential corporate clients for marketing of Technical and Professional English Language Prep courses in Taichung City, Taiwan.
+Not only does the project serve a real-world business need but also, it is used as a practical learning objective to bridge the knowledge gap between legacy AS400 databases and modern approaches.
+This project remains a growing project to provide a space to explore real-world application of emerging technologies and to serve as a continous learning tool.

 ## Architecture

 ```text